Workplace Sexual Harassment FAQs

-Curt Masker is a sexual harassment lawyer in Nashville, TN whose law practice is 100% employment litigation.
-If your job suffered after you experienced sexual harassment at work, immediately contact Curt at 866-931-0146 or online.
+Our sexual harassment lawyers in Nashville exclusively practice employment law.
+If your job suffered after you experienced or reported sexual harassment at work, immediately contact us at the number above or online.

 Simple teasing, offhand comments, and infrequent insults are always unacceptable, but alone they usually do not meet the legal definition of sexual harassment.
 Nevertheless, you should always document and report when this type of misconduct occurs because persistent “teasing” or insults may eventually become legally actionable.